-Does the Thundershirt for dogs really work?
+Does the Thundershirt for Dogs Really Work?

 Does the Thundershirt really work?

-OK, this’s an understatement.
+OK, that’s an understatement.

 Elsie is extremely nervous during thunderstorms.
 In fact, it doesn’t even need to be an actual thunderstorm.

 Elsie seems to have some kind of built-in barometric pressure reader.
 She seems to know when a thunderstorm is coming.
 Then when it finally does arrive, the real fun begins.